jgreat/vote-demo-web/README.md

 # vote-demo-web

-Borrowed from DockerCon16 demo. https://github.com/docker/swarm-microservice-demo-v1
-Rewrite in node and uses rabbitmq for a queue.
+Based on https://github.com/docker/swarm-microservice-demo-v1.
+Rewritten in node, rabbitmq for queue, postgres for server.